premiscale/pass-operator/README.md

 ## How it works

-From a high level, this operator continually runs `git pull` on a specified interval to grab updates from a git repository populated with encrypted secrets by `pass`.
+From a high level, this operator runs `git pull` on an interval to grab updates from a git repository populated with encrypted secrets by `pass`.
 It maps secrets' paths to key values through the application of a [`PassSecret`](helm/operator/crds/PassSecret.yaml) Kubernetes [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), such as the following.